jonescompneurolab/hnn-core/CONTRIBUTING.rst

 You will also need to install mne to run all the examples and tests successfully.
 Please find the installation instructions on the [MNE website](http://martinos.org/mne/).

+If you want to build the documentation locally without running all the examples, use the command:

+    $ make html-noplot